PatrikValkovic/grammpy/doc/grammars.md

 - `RuleSyntaxException` - rule syntax is invalid.
 This exception is base class for all the following exceptions.
 - `MultipleDefinitionException` - the rules is defined multiple time (for example using `rule` and `rules` property at the same time).
 - `UselessEpsilonException` - epsilon is used wrong way.
-- `TerminalDoesNotExistsException` - terminal doesn't exists in the grammar.
-This can occurs when you add the rule into the grammar.
+- `TerminalDoesNotExistsException` - terminal doesn't exist in the grammar.
+This can occur when you add the rule into the grammar.
-- `NonterminalDoesNotExistsException` - nonterminal doesn't exists in the grammar.
-This can occurs when you add the rule into the grammar.
+- `NonterminalDoesNotExistsException` - nonterminal doesn't exist in the grammar.
+This can occur when you add the rule into the grammar.

 The grammar handles rules with their symbols.
-That mean when the symbol (terminal or nonterminal) is removed, all rules with that symbol are removed as well.
+That means when the symbol (terminal or nonterminal) is removed, all rules with that symbol are removed as well.

 ```python
 from grammpy import Nonterminal, Rule, Grammar